PaulLeCam/react-leaflet/docs/API.md

 ## PropTypes

+The following PropTypes are exported in the `PropTypes` object.

 **children**: One `PropTypes.node` or an Array of `PropTypes.node`.

 **latLng**: One of `[number, number]`, `{lat: number, lng: number}` or `{lat: number, lon: number}`.